This post may contain affiliate links, click here to learn more.

 - Behavioral science/social sciences

 If you are looking for the student favorite, this is the one.
-Set to be released in its 13th edition in 2020, this book has been a part of any medical student library for years, and there is no wonder why.
+This book has been a part of any medical students library for years, and there is no wonder why.
 It is the best complete review book that is comprehensive, spanning over 800 pages, yet succeeds to remain concise and high yield.

 This feat is achieved by a combination of clever formatting with frequent use of diagrams and illustrations, must-know topics with helpful mnemonics, and high yield review sections/tables, and a consistent framework that makes it easier to digest.